Big Brother 6 (American season): Format

 Aside from the usual format, various changes were made for Big Brother 6.
 The main change was that each HouseGuest had a secret partner in the game.
 Unlike in Big Brother 9, the partners each competed as individuals, were nominated as individuals, and were evicted as individuals.
 The partners in the game had pre-existing relationships.
 April and Jennifer were sorority sisters, Ashlea and Janelle were former roommates, Beau and Ivette were former co-workers, Eric and Maggie are friends, as are Howie and Rachel, and Kaysar and Michael are neighbors.
 James was originally supposed to bring his friend Mike into the house as his secret partner, but Mike dropped out last minute without even telling James.
 James then picked his girlfriend, Sarah, to be his secret partner.
 Initially, each secret pair thought that they were the only secret pair.
 If both members of a secret pair reached the final two, the game's winner would receive a prize of $1 million, while the runner-up would receive $250,000.
 Despite this, the HouseGuests quickly figured it out, and host Julie Chen officially confirmed the twist minutes after the third live eviction.

 HouseGuests

 Future appearances

 Janelle Pierzina, James Rhine, Howie Gordon, and Kaysar Ridha returned to compete on Big Brother: All-Stars in 2006.
 Ivette Corredero was a candidate to return for that season, but ultimately was not selected.
 April Lewis and Eric Littman also made appearances that season during competitions.
 Janelle went on to make brief appearances in seasons eight, ten, and eleven.
 Janelle later returned as a coach in 2012 for Big Brother 14.
 Janelle competed on The Amazing Race 31 with Britney Haynes Godwin (from Big Brother 12).
 In 2020, Janelle and Kaysar returned to compete on Big Brother 22.
 In 2022, Janelle was a contestant on the USA Network reality competition series, Snake in the Grass.
+She also went to competed on the second season of The Traitors.